 At the very least, you should check to see if you can pause or even make reduced payments for the foreseeable future to avoid missing them altogether.

 Along the same lines, even if financial assistance isn’t available, you should still try to pay what you can on all of your outstanding debt.
 If you can only make the minimum payment on your credit card, that’s okay – it’ll still prevent those late payments from showing up on your credit report, which will help preserve your score for as much as possible.

 Finally, consider adding a consumer statement to your credit report that briefly explains your current situation and what you’ll be doing to remedy things moving forward.
 Equifax, for example, allows you to add a 100 word statement to your credit report that will allow you to verify that the missed payments or other issues that are showing up are COVID-19 related.
 Potential new creditors will be able to see this before making any type of decision in the future, improving the chances that even a decrease in your score won’t do as much damage as you had feared.

 You can add a statement to Experian and TransUnion credit reports, too – you just have to contact them directly in order to do so.

-Finally, be sure you’re staying current with all credit-related activities by requesting a copy of your full credit report whenever you’re able to do so.
+Finally, as a part of your credit report management efforts, be sure you’re staying current with all credit-related activities by requesting a copy of your full credit report whenever you’re able to do so.
 Especially during COVID-19, you’ll want to quickly dispute any incorrect information that you can to mitigate risk from the ongoing financial uncertainty as much as possible.
 You can always get a free copy of your credit report once a year by going to annualcreditreport.com.